 Student needs, both academic and social/emotional, were discussed at multiple Faculty/Staff, Student Government, Middle School Focus Meetings and general Parent Meetings.
 In addition, LCAP purpose and planning was discussed at BOD meetings and a formal School Advisory Council Meeting.
 At these meetings the various funding sources were explained, metrics and survey data was reviewed and actions and expenditures were discussed.
-Due to lack of the ability to hold in person meetings most meetings, with the exception of student meetings, were held via Zoom.
-To create greater connection, individual information was collected through in person discussions on the phone, in person at school and at the bus stop from February through May discussing general satisfaction, parent/staff, concerns and thoughts on improvements for the 21-22 school year.
-A formal Parent Survey, Student Survey (grades 2-8), and Town Hall were conducted in the spring of the 21/22 school year.
+A Town Hall, School Advisory Council, Faculty and Student Meetings this spring allowed for opportunities to present data, review goals and gather input.
+To create greater connection, individual information was collected through in person discussions on the phone, in person at school and at the bus stop from February through May discussing general satisfaction, parent/staff, concerns and thoughts on improvements for the 23-24 school year.
+A formal Parent Survey and Town Hall were conducted in the spring of the 22/23 school year.